Seneca One Tower

 Seneca One Tower is a 529 ft skyscraper located in downtown Buffalo, New York.
-The building was formerly known as One HSBC Center (1999-2013) and prior to that, as Marine Midland Center (1972-1999), its name was changed in 1999 shortly after Marine Midland's parent company HSBC re-branded the bank as HSBC Bank USA.
+The building was formerly known as One HSBC Center (1999-2013) and prior to that, as Marine Midland Center (1972-1999), with its name being changed in 1999, shortly after Marine Midland's parent company HSBC re-branded the bank as HSBC Bank USA.
 The building was constructed at a cost of $50 million between 1969 and 1974, and contains over 1200000 sqft of space.
 Today, the 40 story building still dominates the Buffalo skyline.
 It is an example of modern architecture.
 The building's design is similar to that of the 33 South Sixth building in Minneapolis, which was designed by the same architectural firm.

 In 2021, the entire tower and four mezzanine floors were finished being renovated as part of a $150 million renovation by Douglas Development, which included adding over 200 prime rate apartments.